 combining or mixing credit files of persons with similar names living in the same city or zip code.

-When you submit a written dispute about the accuracy of an item on your report, credit bureaus and your creditors must take certain actions in response.
-Their duties include conducting a reasonable investigation of your dispute, correcting any inaccurate information, or even removing the disputed debt from your credit report.
-There are a number of ways they can fall short of their duties, depending on whether they are the CRA or the creditor.
+When you submit a written dispute about the accuracy of an item on your report, the credit bureaus and your creditors must take certain actions in response.
+Their duties include conducting a reasonable investigation of your dispute, correcting any inaccurate information, or even removing the disputed debt from your credit reports.

-Some common violations by a CRA include failing to:
+Some common violations by credit reporting agencies include failing to:

 notify a creditor that you dispute the debt that it has reported

-correct or delete any inaccurate, incomplete or unverifiable information within 30 days of the receiving notice of your dispute.
+correct or delete any inaccurate, incomplete, or unverifiable information within 30 days (or 45 days in some cases) of receiving notice of your dispute.

-notify every CRA involved that you dispute the debt
+notify every credit reporting agency involved that you dispute the debt

-submit corrected information to the CRA subsequent to investigating your dispute
+submit corrected information to the credit reporting agency subsequent to investigating your dispute

 refrain from continuing to submit information that it knows (or should know) is incorrect

-conduct an internal investigation of your dispute within 30 days (or 45 days of you supply additional information during the investigation)
+conduct an internal investigation of your dispute within 30 days (or 45 days in some cases)

-inform you of the results of its investigation within 5 business days after it completes the investigation.
+inform you of the results of its investigation within five business days after it completes the investigation.

-CRAs cannot release your credit report to just anybody.
+Credit reporting agencies can't release your credit reports to just anybody.
 They can only give them to authorized persons.
-CRAs may disclose your report only to persons or entities that have a “valid need,” such as:
+The agencies may disclose your report only to persons or entities that have a valid need, such as:

 utility companies, and